rphle/numfu/docs/guide/printing.md

 print("I like cheese")
 print(" and tomatoes.\n")

-println("These are indeed very delicious.")
+println("They are indeed very delicious.")
 ```

 **Output:**

 ```
 I like cheese and tomatoes.
-These are indeed very delicious.
+They are indeed very delicious.
 ```

 `println(x)` is equivalent to `print(x + "\n")`.